 Perry Memorial Hospital and Clinics continue to monitor the evolving status of COVID-19 and the Perry Team is prepared to handle the community’s concern working within the Illinois Department of Public Health (IDPH) and Bureau County Health Department (BCHD) guidelines.
 Perry’s goal is to protect the public and limit the spread of COVID-19 here in Princeton and our surrounding communities.
-Note: there are 29 reported cases in Bureau County (including two deaths), six reported cases in Marshall County, and one reported case in Putnam County as of 7-2-2020.
+Note: there are 209 reported cases in Bureau County (including three deaths), 26 reported cases in Marshall County, and 13 reported cases in Putnam County as of 8-11-2020.

 If you feel ill, even if you have mild symptoms, stay home.
 If your condition worsens and you think you may have Coronavirus, we ask you to call our COVID Communication Line and speak to a triage nurse.
 This process allows adequate preparation and minimize exposure to other patients and staff.
 Triage nurses are available at 815-875-4531.
 If it is an emergency, call 911, tell the dispatcher your symptoms, and share any recent travel history.

 At this time, all patients and visitors in any Perry building are required to wear a mask.
 Cloth masks are available at the entrance to all facilities for non-symptomatic persons.
 Anyone with symptoms will be required to wear a surgical mask, provided at the entrance by our screening staff.